 We have prepared a catchy infographic that quotes other statistics from the Google study and not only.

-Some of these website load time statistics were measured in-house, others were provided by our friends over at the SEOTribunal, third were found in different case studies from across the web.
+Some of these website load time statistics were measured in-house, others were provided by our friends over at the SEOTribunal, and thirds were found in different case studies from across the web.

 What Is a Good Page Load Speed?